 - Notable examples of this are "Off To The Races" and "Million Dollar Man".

-- Money Song: "National Anthem", and "Radio".
+- Money Song: "National Anthem", "Radio" and "Money Power Glory".

 "One day I'll drive in a gold Mercedes Benz / Singing opera on Bel Air Road"